Baseball reports for useful questions

 That makes baseball a useful playground for structured data work.
 The same habits that make a good developer tool also make a good baseball report: clear inputs, visible assumptions, repeatable calculations, accessible output, and enough explanation that someone else can tell what happened.
 But even better, baseball fans are passionate and I know that I'll hear from a lot of you if/when I get something wrong.
 So it's a rare opportunity to dive into data that people care strongly about.

 These reports will usually be smaller than full research projects, but more structured than blog posts.
 In my reports, I will keep my love of the Yankees in check and focus on the data.
 When I blog, I'm sorry but I've been a Yankees fan for over forty years and I can't just shut that down.
-So, be warned, you either think I have excellent taste in baseball or I'm an idiot and that's great!
+So, be warned, when I blog about my favourite team you will either think I have excellent taste in baseball or I'm an idiot and that's great!
 Our sport is beautiful because of passionate fans and I'm one of them.

 Current reports